 2) Rapid loading is crucial

 If you design an understandable and coherent interface but it takes too long to load, all efforts would have been for nothing.
 The speed of sight is essentially the speed of light, plus the speed needed for our brains to form a mental image.
 Extremely quick!
-If your site takes too long to load, a big percentage of users dis-engage altogether.
+If your site takes too long to load, a big percentage of users disengage altogether.
 Everything should function at the speed of the user – Thus the loading velocity is vital for UX.
-The Jeff Bezos’ of the world realized this early on and have created platforms such as AWS to deliver lightning quick content.
+The Jeff Bezos’ of the world realized this early on and has created platforms such as AWS to deliver lightning-quick content.

-Rapid loading websites allow your users to relate with more confidence with your brand, as both the user and your product/service are in sync.
+Rapid-loading websites allow your users to relate with more confidence with your brand, as both the user and your product/service are in sync.
 This benefits the complete users experience.
-All UX or UI elements on a website must positively affect your site quickness.
+All UX or UI elements on a website must positively affect your site’s quickness.

 I have recently recommended clients and even our own CodeTactic site to be on the Amazon Web Services platform to take advantage of its CDN and rapid content loading.

 Every website’s UI and UX must be improved for Mobile use.
 Approx 64% of users over the internet use mobile devices.
 More than half of these mobile users that report bad browsing experiences would not interact with the poorly represented business.

 Designing a mobile UX is a necessity.
 Mobile development is inevitable and it will guarantee more traffic to your website.
 A Mobile friendly user experience means that images need to be optimized to properly show on devices and text ratios are easy to navigate via thumb or index motions.
 Many novice website developers simply make a site to be “Responsive”.
 I hate this word, as it implies that mobile devices are an afterthought and not a pro-active design blueprint.

 Every element of your website must be consistent with each other.
 Users must be able to interact with your content and navigate your website, learning more about your brand without losing focus on what they need.